 Professional chefs, who often cook in different locations, prefer knife bags.
 These are flexible fabric bags that have slots for each professional chef’s knife.
 In such bags, multiple knives can be stored.
 The bag rolls up easily or folds and ties with the help of a tape or string.
 So not only do you always have your knives together, but you can easily take the collection everywhere with you.
 Many combine the knife bags with individual blade covers.

 A fourth variant is the increasingly popular magnetic strips.
 These are fastened to the wall above the stove or near the kitchen worktop.
 With the help of magnetic attraction, you can attach your chef’s knife with the blade to this bar and thus always have your knife collection in view.
-Again, it is avoided that the blades rub against each other.
-It is important that you always fold the knife over the back of the knife and never over the blade when attaching and removing it from a magnetic strip.
-Note that ceramic cooking knives cannot be attached to magnetic strips due to the material.
+Such strips avoid that the blades rub against each other.
+It is essential that you always fold the knife over the back of the blade and never over the cutting edge when attaching and removing it from a magnetic strip.